gavr-pavel/frontend-scaffold/README.md

 * `foldername-base64` – images will be base64-encoded and inserted into a stylesheet.
 * `foldername-base64@2x` – both regular and retina sized images will be base64-encoded and inserted into a stylesheet (I don't recommend to use this option, because browsers must load images in both resolutions in this case.
 Use second option instead).

-Also, there is possibility of gulp crash when trying to rename subfolder of `src/images/sprites` while gulp is watching (due to [this issue](https://github.com/shama/gaze/issues/114)).
+Also there is possibility of gulp crash when trying to rename subfolder of `src/images/sprites` while gulp is watching (due to [this issue](https://github.com/shama/gaze/issues/114)).
 There is nothing to do except of waiting until gulp updates.